prashantsolanki3/amnagrawal.github.io/_posts/2016-09-16-hello-world.md

 share: true
 ---

 Hello everyone!
 Just dropped by to say hi and thank you for checking out my blog.
 This is my first blogpost and is going to be an introductory one.
-So please cut me some slack, for any mistakes that I may make in this or few of the upcoming posts.

-So friends, I hope you all are doing good and very happy with your lives.
-And if you aren't, I wish the same happen to you very soon.
-But no matter what, it seems like you have nothing else to do.
-I mean you guys have time to even check out an introductory post like this (lulz).
-God help you poor souls!
-Though I don't believe in God as much as I don't believe in unicorns and yetis, but lets save this topic for some other time.

 I had been planning to start this blog for quite some time now, but due to various reasons (or excuses as some might call it), I couldn't do it.
 Now having set up this blog, I am now wondering what to write about.
 Hence, a simple introductory post.